Permaculture Design Certificate Course

 Payment by donation.
 Pay what you can afford!

 The Permaculture Design Certificate is a 72 hour theoretical course based on Bill Mollison’s Designers Manual.
 It teaches how we can use today’s tools and technology to create a more sustainable and equitable world for all species.
 Permaculture is more than just gardening, it is a design system for a truly sustainable and self sufficient lifestyle.
 The course is run by PermEco Inc. (formerly known as the Permaculture Research Institute Sunshine Coast Inc) and is taught by international permaculture teacher and consultant Tom Kendall.
-Your PDC certificate is recognised and well regarded world wide.
-Our residential course (at Kendall Permaculture Farm) is capped at 30 students, depending on Covid regulations.
-The event is run as a Covid Safe event.
+Your Permaculture Design Certificate is recognised and highly regarded world wide.
+Our residential course (at Kendall Permaculture Farm) is capped at 20 students.

 We involve our residential Permaculture Design Certificate course students in some of the running of the farm and include a lot of hands on activities.
 As a Permaculture Design Certificate student you will be involved in the daily routines that come with running a Permaculture farm and living in a community style environment.
 This is why we limit our residential course intake to 20 people per Permaculture Design Certificate only.
 Learn to milk a cow, separate cream, make butter, cheese and yoghurt, feed our biogas bio-digester, look after chickens and goats, see holistic animal management in action, make compost, survey the land for earth works, eat healthy food produced on the farm and much, much more!
 By involving our students in the daily runnings of the farm, the learning experience during the 2 weeks will be enhanced, as well as give everyone the feeling of belonging to a community and strengthening the bond of the group.